jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 I got a Quora interview from a public coding competition organised by Quora back in [February 2021](https://challenge.quora.com/).

 The company would hire immigration lawyers to help you with their required paperwork.
 You need also need to do a substantial share of paperwork.
-You should not be any any adminstrative fees except to the US government.
+You should not be paying any adminstrative fees except to the US government.